skred91/RVSP-main/README.md

 8) To change the exe icon or whatever, i've put you the RessourceHacker latest installer ( 18/06/2024 )

-/!\ WARNING /!\ I use cx_freeze to compile the exe bcs pyinstaller is flagged by microsoft so you need all the Folder with the exe into it to run it
+/!\ WARNING /!\ I use cx_freeze to compile the exe bcs pyinstaller is flagged by microsoft so you need all the Folder with the exe into it to run it<br>
-DISCLAIMER : I recommend you to use an sfx archive, try different method and test it on VirusTotal, for me it haven't work with winrar.
+DISCLAIMER : I recommend you to use an sfx archive, try different method and test it on VirusTotal, for me it haven't work with winrar.<br>
-For any question go in the discord server.
+For any question go in the discord server.<br>

 GOOD LUCK !